terrier-org/pyterrier/docs/operators.rst

 **Example:**

-For example, consider that sample_br returns a ranking as follows:
+For example, consider that DPH_candidates returns a ranking as follows:

 === ===== ===== ====
 qid docno score rank